brpo01/k8s-cluster-from-ground-up/k8s-proj21-docs.md

 We will not go into the theoretical details of all the objects, rather we will begin to experience them in action.

+## Understanding the common YAML fields for every Kubernetes object
+Every Kubernetes object includes object fields that govern the object’s configuration:

+- kind: Represents the type of kubernetes object created.
+It can be a Pod, DaemonSet, Deployments or Service.
+- version: Kubernetes api version used to create the resource, it can be v1, v1beta and v2.
+Some of the kubernetes features can be released under beta and available for general public usage.
+- metadata: provides information about the resource like name of the Pod, namespace under which the Pod will be running, labels and annotations.
+- spec: consists of the core information about Pod.
+Here we will tell kubernetes what would be the expected state of resource, Like container image, number of replicas, environment variables and volumes.
+- status: consists of information about the running object, status of each container.
+Status field is supplied and updated by Kubernetes after creation.
+This is not something you will have to put in the YAML manifest.